kwnna99/Fullstack-course-manager/README.md

 # Fullstack course manager

-### Fullstack app created with React and a REST API (also added as a sandalone repository)
+### Fullstack app created with React and a REST API (also added as a standalone repository)

 ## How to use the code
 1. Clone the repository.